 China’s vaguely-defined web content rules and inconsistent censorship enforcement work the same way as the fog near a cliff: since people can’t see exactly where the edge is, they’re more likely to stay far away from it, just in case.
 There’s no toeing the line, because nobody knows exactly where the line is.
 So instead of pushing the envelope, many people choose to censor themselves.” —The cleverest thing about China’s internet censorship, Tech In Asia

 As I’ve explained elsewhere, good covenants publicly clarify the freedoms that attendees have at an event, like the freedoms to speak one’s mind, ask questions, and share feelings.
-When such freedoms are agreed to individually and as a group at the start of a meeting, ambiguity about meeting behavior dissipates.
-The cliff edge dividing acceptable from unacceptable behavior becomes much clearer, liberating participants from uncertainty about what is O.K. to say and do.
+Agreeing to such freedoms individually and as a group at the start of a meeting dissipates ambiguity about behavior.
+The cliff edge dividing acceptable from unacceptable behavior becomes much clearer.
+Participants are no longer uncertain about what is O.K. to say and do.

-When attendees feel safe to share and empowered to ask questions and express what they think and how they feel, what happens at a conference can be amazing.
-I’ve been using explicit covenants for fifteen years, and in my experience, effective learning, meaningful connection, engagement, and resulting community all noticeably increase.
+Once attendees feel safe to share, empowered to ask questions, and express what they think and feel, amazing things happen.
+I’ve been using explicit covenants for fifteen years.
+In my experience, effective learning, meaningful connection, engagement, and resulting community all noticeably increase.

-If you omit group covenants at your meetings, you default to an environment where most participants will self-censor their behavior to some degree.
+If you omit group covenants at your meetings, you default to an environment where participants will self-censor their behavior.
 Given that it takes about five minutes to explain and obtain covenant commitment, it’s crazy to miss out on one of the simplest and most effective things you can do to improve your meeting.

 We can’t talk about how we could do things better around here We can’t talk about what isn’t working We can’t talk about the countless opportunities we ignore We can’t talk about what hurts We can’t talk about dignity We can’t talk about how to make magic happen We can’t talk to our boss, our employees, our board, our investors We can’t talk about the things we can’t talk about